kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 Earlier I [blogged that Go is better than Java](/blog/2021/Java-vs-Go/), but it lacked evidence and datapoints.
 I wanted to start from some earlier work, to prove to my colleagues that Go is as fast as Java and quick to start up.
-**Speed is critical for serverless** with the process can be stopped when not in use and started again from cold to serve a request!
+**Speed is critical for serverless** since the process can be stopped when not in use and started again from cold to serve a request!

 So after searching https://dzone.com/ for "Java Go" comparisons I was surprised